PRTK25/cv/index.md

 ### Automatic Description of Videos using Deep Learning
 [Indian Institute of Technology, Roorkee](https://www.iitr.ac.in/)

-- Trained an LSTM based Neural Network model (S2VT) using Tenserflow, on video-sentence pairs to generate description of events in a video.
+- Trained an LSTM based Neural Network model (S2VT) using TensorFlow, on video-sentence pairs to generate a description of events in a video.
-- The model was successfully able to encode the information of video frames and decode it to form a sentence which were both syntactically and grammatically correct.
+- The model was successfully able to encode the information of video frames and decode it to form a sentence that was both syntactically and grammatically correct.
-- Evaluated the model using qualititave and quantitative techniques to measure the effectiveness of deep learning on video to text conversion problem.
+- Evaluated the model using qualitative and quantitative techniques to measure the effectiveness of deep learning on video to text conversion problem.

 ### Option Pricing Using Finite Difference Methods
 [Indian Institute of Technology, Roorkee](https://www.iitr.ac.in/)
-- Used Finite Difference Methods to model Option Prices using Black Scholes Model and Merton Jump Diffution Model.
+- Used Finite Difference Methods to model Option Prices using Black Scholes Model and Merton Jump Diffusion Model.
 - Compared Finite Difference Methods to Monte Carlo methods in terms of accuracy and execution times.

 ## Education